Advanced monitoring of water quality in order to perform a real-time hazard analysis prior to

 on past performance history.
 In both cases, the Turbidity level can also help estimate both the

 Colour and Conductivity levels of the subject river.
 Recalibration of the equations used is a

 prerequisite as each individual river has its own unique “finger print”.

-This thesis is closed access until October 2015.
 A dissertation thesis submitted in partial fulfilment of the requirements for the award of the degree Doctor of Engineering (EngD), at Loughborough University